gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 * be easy to integrate with our scheduling solution

 We didn't have to look far to find a great candidate to solve our problems: Spark running on [AWS EMR (Elastic Map Reduce)](https://aws.amazon.com/emr/).
 Amazon EMR provides a managed Hadoop framework that makes it easy, fast, and cost-effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.
 You can also run other popular distributed frameworks such as Apache Spark, HBase, Presto, and Flink in Amazon EMR, and interact with data in other AWS data stores such as Amazon S3 and Amazon DynamoDB.
-Among all the

 A complete list of open source applications (or components) running on AWS ERM can be found [here](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html).